danort92/Inferential-Statistical-Model-to-Predict-the-Weight-of-Newborns/README.md

-## Inferential Statistics for Data Scientists
+## Inferential Statistical Model to Predict the Weight of Newborns

   Inferential study of a medical dataset regarding 2.500 newborns of 3 different hospitals, containing parameters related to mothers (age, smoker/non smoker, number of     previous pregnancies, etc.) and infants (sex, weight, length, skull diameter, etc.).
    (e.g. does a mother who smokes have a higher probability to give birth to an underweight baby?).